hedgehog125/Itch-Server/README.md

 # Itch-Server
 The server for Itch, allows easy saving/loading and sharing projects with your LAN.

+# If you've ever installed one of my web servers on your computer skip straight to "Running".

 # Installing
 The Itch Server requires some software...
   * Python 3+